andrew henderson menu

 You may be considered self-employed for IRS tax purposes if you received a 1099 form from an entity you worked for.

-Typically, you use Schedule C to calculate your net earnings from self-employment and Schedule SE to calculate your payable self-employment tax.
+Typically, you use Form 1040 Schedule C to calculate your net earnings from self-employment and Schedule SE to calculate your taxable amount.

-• You’ll owe at least $1,000 in federal income taxes this year, even after accounting for your refundable and withholding credits and
+• You’ll owe at least US$1,000 in federal income taxes this year, even after accounting for your refundable and withholding tax credits

 • Your withholding and refundable credits will cover less than 90% of your tax liability for this year or 100% last year – whichever is smaller.